greenleafadvancement/org.civicrm.googlegroups/README.md

 * Adds a scheduled job to automatically sync once per day.
 * Requires only one time Authorization, and works based on long lived Refresh Token.
 * Supports multiple domains within a Google Apps system.
+* An email other than home/work could be used for the sync.
+Email with location type "Google" is given preference over primary email.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).